 Response: The evaluation of investment types used a combination of quantitative and qualitative information.
 The Plan describes the evaluation process in more detail in Appendix B, and the text has been updated to clarify on page 17.
-With respect to identification of racial and economic justice metrics, the Plan recommends additional data collection and metrics to track such progress.
-The recommendations are deliberately expansive in this area to provide flexibility for individual programs and California Climate Investments to define the specific inequities programs may need to consider, including those related to race or other demographic characteristics, consistent with state and federal law.
+With respect to identification of racial and economic justice metrics, the Plan recommends additional data collection and metrics to track progress with this specific objective.
+The recommendations are deliberately expansive in this area to provide flexibility for individual programs and California Climate Investments to define the specific inequities programs may need to consider, including those related to race or other demographic characteristics.
 The Plan has been updated to clarify that identifying metrics at program outset is important for meaningful evaluation.